Sheco/cdda-itembrowser/readme.md

 This can be used in a [Vagrant](https://www.vagrantup.com/) environment.
 The current scripts provided have been tested on the official ubuntu/trusty32 vagrant box.

+On windows, you will need an appropiate rsync.exe and ssh.exe on the path, (msys gets the job done). rsync was used instead of the default shared folders, because the shared folders are very slow.

 To setup and run the environment, execute:

 ```